Abbilaash/Richie2.com/README.md

 ## LEGAL.html:
 : Here I will list all the standard disclaimers (copyrights, privacy, ToS, cookies, etc) for users of my site.

+## error.html (400, 403, 404, 500, 502, 503):
+: Need a clever set of error pages complete with cute/cool images to explain what went wrong.
+See great examples here: https://github.com/HttpErrorPages/HttpErrorPages